-- All thoroughfares, exits and gates must be left clear at all times. - Corridors, stairs and fire exits must not be blocked by furniture or equipment. - Vehicles must not be parked near to the building so as to cause any obstruction or hazard. - Hazards or suspected hazards or other health and safety matters should be reported to [the office staff] immediately or as soon as practicable, so that action can be taken.
+- All thoroughfares, exits and gates must be left clear at all times. - Corridors, stairs, escape routes and fire exits must be regularly checked and not be blocked by furniture or equipment. - Vehicles must not be parked near to the building so as to cause any obstruction or hazard. - Hazards or suspected hazards or other health and safety matters should be reported to [the office staff] immediately or as soon as practicable, so that action can be taken.
 If the hazard is of a serious nature, immediate action must be taken to protect or clear the area to prevent injury to staff or other users.